truenegative/zonesync/README.md

   5. Enjoy!

 ### Slave to Slave Replication
-    1. Edit original Master and add secondary's ip address to the allow-transfer and also-notify sections of named.conf
+1. Edit original Master and add secondary's ip address to the allow-transfer and also-notify sections of named.conf.

 2. Install zoneSync on first master:
    * Change to user zonesync (if not already logged in as zonesync user): `su - zonesync`
    * Get latest version of zoneSync: `git clone https://github.com/truenegative/zonesync.git`
    * Open up zonesync/zonesync.sh with vi or nano and change the variables at the beginning to match your slave server IP address and bind configuration.
    * Ensure that the SLAVE.IP.ADDRESS is in the allow-transfer and also-notify section of the main named.conf.

 3. On secondary slave:
    * Create zonesync folders: `mkdir -p /var/named/zonesync && mkdir -p /var/named/zonesync/slaves` ( (`NOTE`): Use /var/named/chroot/var/named for chroot'd bind installations)
    * Set permissions: `chown -R zonesync:named /var/named/zonesync && chmod -R 770 /var/named/zonesync`
    * Add zonesync config file to named config: `cat "include \"zonesync/zonesync.SLAVE.IP.ADDRESS.named.conf\";" >> /etc/named.conf`

 4. Verify slave to slave
    * On Slave (as zonesync user) run: `./zonesync.sh` and check for any errors.
 If you get the message `Successful synchronization to SLAVE.IP.ADDRESS.` move on to the next step.
    * On Secondary Slave, verify that /var/named/zonesync/zonesync.SLAVE.IP.ADDRESS.named.conf exists and is correct.
 If everything looks good, restart named: `service named restart`

 5. Set up cronjob on Slave to sync to Secondary Slave a few minutes apart from original cronjob
    * `7,22,37,52 * * * * /home/zonesync/zonesync/zonesync.sh > /home/zonesync/zonesync/log/zonesync.log`

 ### Thanks!